-The Indigenous program seeks to increase representation of Indigenous students in medicine through recruitment, community collaboration and partnerships.
+The Indigenous Health in Medicine Program seeks to increase representation of Indigenous students in medicine through recruitment, community collaboration and partnerships.
 It also advises the dean of medicine, to fulfill the social accountability mandate to the maritime Indigenous community.

 - pursuing opportunities for curriculum development

 - strengthening relationships with Indigenous communities

 - leading Indigenous advisory commities

 Call for Applications: Faculty of Medicine Summer Student Research Program for non‑medical students

 The FoM Summer Student Research Program provides opportunities to undergraduate students living in Nova Scotia of African descent and Aboriginal students with an interest in medicine and/or medical research.
 These students must have completed at least 2 years of a health and/or science-related undergraduate program, other than medicine, at Dalhousie University or another Canadian university to participate in research projects conducted by members of the Faculty of Medicine.
 Students will work directly with the faculty member or a senior member of the faculty member’s research program.
 The intent is to allow students to become completely immersed in the conduct of medical research.
 For the summer period, students will be expected to fully commit to participate in the day to day operation of the research program, an experience that will give students firsthand exposure to new technologies and approaches.

 Summer research studentships are scholarships to which you can apply on a competitive basis - only 4 positions are available each year.
 These studentships pay the student a stipend of $5000 over a twelve week period (includes 2 weeks of vacation) as well as a $750 travel stipend (for presentation of research at a regional/national/international conference).
 Application forms are now available and deadline for receipt of completed applications is February 2021.